mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

     on how to handle the data
     in the request.
-    The example value would be `application/x-www-form-urlencoded ` to indicate that this is user submitted form data.
+    The example value would be `application/x-www-form-urlencoded ` to indicate that this is user-submitted form data.
 * `POST` - For POST requests,
     Django processes the form data
     and stores the data